cheeyoon/4A-Studio/README.md

-4A-Studio
+4A Studio
 =========

-4A Studio - Fall 2014 - SCIARC
+A set of student projects from SCIARC's 4A studio course of Fall 2014